Everything you need to know as a first-time student.

 We have joined with The Smith Family to provide financial assistance to students in their Learning for Life program, including:

-Equity partners with a number of other areas including Counselling Services and International Student Services to ensure that students experiencing financial hardship are able to access the appropriate support.
+Equity partners with a number of other areas including Student Counselling and International Student Services to ensure that students experiencing financial hardship are able to access the appropriate support.

 We encourage students from outside Brisbane, including those from rural and isolated backgrounds, to create opportunities for employment and education that may not exist in their home towns.

 We understand that students may experience difficulties when moving to a large city for study, including: